fsquillace/kyrat/README.md

 (in `~/.config/pearl/sshrc` or in the directory `~/.config/pearl/sshrc.d/`) to the remote host and open a bash session based on the transferred modules.

+It is even possible to transfer an inputrc file located in `~/.config/pearl/sshinputrc` or inside the directory `~/.config/pearl/sshinputrc.d/`.

 Installation
 ============
 ## Method one (Recommended) ##